MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 #### Gradle file parameter (Android only)

 This parameter specifies the relative path to the **build.gradle** file that the CLI should use when attempting to autodetect the target binary version for the release.
-This parameter is only meant for advanced scenarios, since the CLI will automatically be able to find the project's **build.gradle** file in "standard" React Native projects.
+This parameter is only meant for advanced scenarios, since the CLI can automatically find the project's **build.gradle** file in "standard" React Native projects.
 However, if the project's gradle file is located in an arbitrary location, that the CLI can't discover, then using this parameter allows you to continue releasing CodePush updates, without needing to explicitly set the `--target-binary-version` parameter.
 Since **build.gradle** is a required file name, specifying the path to the containing folder or the full path to the file itself will both achieve the same effect.

 ```shell
 appcenter codepush release-react -a <ownerName>/MyApp-Android  -g "./foo/bar/"